-13 Assassins by Takashi Miike
+13 Assassins by Takashi Miike (Review)

 If you would’ve told fans of Takashi Miike five years ago that their favorite enfant terrible would some day direct a big budget period piece that would go on to receive a good deal of critical acclaim — including a “Best Film” nomination at Japan’s Academy Awards, they’d have probably laughed in your face.
 But such is Miike’s curious career arc.